 This studio focuses on independent study and design exercises related to specific thesis topics as developed by the student and instructor.
 The student and instructor will select an appropriate topic for research and development.
 This quarter will focus primarily on research and conceptual development, on creation of design submittals, and/or written and verbal presentations.
-A portfolio of the assigned design exercises completes the course requirements.
-With department chair approval, a student may elect to enroll in a topic studio for AR601 (see AR901) in lieu of beginning thesis work.
+A portfolio of the assigned design exercises completes the course requirements With program chair approval, a student may elect to enroll in AR901, a topic studio, for AR601 in lieu of beginning thesis work.